RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Features.md

+`airgeddon` is a live project growing day by day.
+This is the list of features so far:
 <!-- Each sub list needs 2 additional followed spaces -->
 - Interface mode switcher (Monitor-Managed) keeping selection even on interface name changing
 - DoS over wireless networks using different methods